 The pharmacy that you collect your medication from should be able to give you a measuring cup, or some other equipment to help you safely and accurately measure out your dose for each day.
 If not, please give your worker a call and they may be able to arrange to get you a dose cup.

 It’s really important that you store your medication safely.
-It could cause serious harm or even be fatal if someone else takes it, especially children.
+It could cause serious harm or even be fatal if someone else take all or part of it it, especially children.
 If you don’t have a lockable storage box, please speak to anyone at your service and we can give you one.

 What should I do if my lock box is too small?